Market Overview

 Schools

-Winchester leads on school quality with a 75% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Portsmouth include Churchland High School and I.C.
-Norcom High School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Portsmouth has a 60% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Portsmouth include Churchland High School and I.C.
+Norcom High School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Portsmouth schools | See Winchester schools

 Portsmouth